There are a lot of vending machines selling all sorts of things in Japan.

 A Japanese vending machine can sell almost anything, even used underwear.

-You can find these vending machines in love hotels and adult entertainment districts mainly.
+These vending machines are mainly found in love hotels and adult entertainment districts.

 Or so I am told.